pegasystems/pega-helm-charts/charts/pega/README.md

 The Pega Docker images use Java 11, 17 and 21 depending on the deployed Pega Platform version which requires that the JDBC driver that you specify is compatible with applicable Java version.

 Major version 5 of the Pega Helm Charts includes support v4 Pega docker images which do not include the curl utility.
-It is necessary to specify a container image for downloading the JDBC driver.
+It is necessary to specify a container image for downloading the JDBC driver or to use a custom image that includes the JDBC driver.
 For more information, see [Downloading the JDBC driver](#downloading-the-jdbc-driver).

 ### Authentication